Lovers of history and charming old town squares will find plenty of things to do in Krakow.

 Visit Krakow and you’ll quickly see what we mean.
-The city is filled to the brim with culture, cuisine and history the list of things to do in Krakow is robust, and sure to excite any traveler.
+The city is filled to the brim with interesting culture, delicious cuisine, and compelling history.
+The list of things to do in Krakow is robust, and sure to excite any traveler.

 With its stunning architecture, delicious Polish cuisine, incredibly affordable prices, trendy Jewish Quarter, and bustling old town square you’ll never be left wondering what there is to see in Krakow.
 The list of Krakow attractions is long, so we have taken the liberty of shortening it a bit for you, and sharing some of the things we personally enjoyed experiencing during our three visits to this city.

 So if you’re a history buff, budget traveler, or lover of eastern European cuisine don’t hesitate.
 Check out our list of Krakow attractions you should partake in, and start planning a trip to Krakow today!

 Visit Krakow – the best things to do in Krakow Poland!

 Visit Krakow’s Old Town Main Square

 As with most cities in central and eastern Europe, Krakow has a delightful Old Town Square.
 Krakow is no different in that regard.
 The Main Square is the first item any visitor should have on their list of things to do in Krakow.